Skip to content

 Divide the total expenditure by the estimated number of new customers.
 This will give you the Customer Acquisition Cost (CAC), which is a crucial metric to evaluate the efficiency of your marketing and sales efforts.

-For a more detailed and precise estimate without needing to calculate, use one of our financial forecasts, designed for 200 different business projects.
+This is a simplified example.
+For a more precise estimate without the hassle of calculations, consult one of our financial forecasts designed for 200 different business types.

 To help you better understand, let's use a made-up example of a startup planning to launch an online subscription service.